topeogunleye/Recipe-App-V2/README.md

 ## Recipa | MealDB App

-Meal Finder App for users to get Meal Recipes Recommendation, Recipe Instructions and Ingredients or Get random recipes.
+Recipe searching web app where anyone can search for recipes, bookmark recipes and also add their own recipes.

 ## Project Specifications